Entrepreneurship for the poor in developing countries Updated

 Networking

-What do we know about the impacts?
+What is known about the impacts?

 Limitations and gaps